Toluca Lake, Los Angeles

-Toluca Lake is a neighborhood in the city of Los Angeles, California, located in the San Fernando Valley 12 mi northwest of downtown.
+Toluca Lake is a neighborhood in the city of Los Angeles, California, located in the San Fernando Valley 12 mi northwest of the city’s downtown.
 The name is also given to a private natural lake fed by wells and maintained by neighboring property owners.
 Prior to the paving of the Los Angeles River in 1938 and L.A. well extraction in the late 19th and 20th century which lowered the water table, Toluca Lake was fed by artesian springs.

 The history of Toluca Lake can be traced to the days of the Tongva Indians, followed by Spanish colonization and Mexican independence.
 Toluca Lake was part of the early rancho system.
 The original Toluca Lake was divided, with the neighborhood being known as Forman Toluca Ranch.
 In 1923, investors bought and developed the land as "Toluca Lake Park".

 The neighborhood has had notable residents.
 Comedian Bob Hope was a longtime resident of Toluca Lake, as were Audie Murphy and Jonathan Winters.
 Legendary film composer Erich Wolfgang Korngold lived there from 1938 to 1957, right on the lake.
 Famed actress Bette Davis built a house there.
 Bing Crosby had a house later owned by Andy Griffith and Jerry Van Dyke.
 Phil Everly, Mary Astor, Roy Disney, Amelia Earhart, and Frank Sinatra also had houses there.
 More recently, it has been the home of entertainers such as Hilary Duff, Joseph Campanella, Steve Carell, Wayne Knight, Joe Mantegna, Andy Garcia, Richard Zanuck, Ray Romano, Rick Dees, Patricia Heaton, Melissa McCarthy, Macaulay Culkin, Denzel Washington, and Peter Bogdanovich.

 History

 Early years

-The Tongva people have lived in the San Fernando Valley and the Los Angeles basin for 8,000 years.
+The Tongva people have lived in the San Fernando Valley and the Los Angeles Basin for 8,000 years.
 The Tongvan settlement Cahuenga used the springs and marsh in the Toluca Lake locale for water, fishing, hunting, harvesting, and building supplies (tule plants).

 After the Spanish conquest in the 1790s of Las Californias, the San Fernando Valley, including the "Toluca Lake locale", became the extended property of the Mission San Fernando Rey de España.
 After the 1823 Independence of Mexico, the secularization of missions in Alta California included the issuing of a Mexican land grant for Rancho Ex-Mission San Fernando.
 The extreme eastern end of the lake was within the 1843 Rancho Providencia grant to Vincente de la Osa.
 In 1862, Pío Pico sold his share of the Ex-San Fernando Mission land, the entire southern half of the Valley below Roscoe Boulevard, to Isaac Lankershim (operating as the San Fernando Farm Homestead Association) in 1869.
 In 1873, Isaac Lankershim's son, James Boon Lankershim, and future son-in-law, Isaac Newton Van Nuys, took over management of the property, including the lake at Toluca.
 During the 1880s, the San Fernando Farm Homestead Association was succeeded by the Los Angeles Farm & Milling Company.